Why myopia progression is a concern?

 When myopia-related eye problems and vision loss occur, high myopia also is called degenerative myopia or pathological myopia.

-Adults with high myopia usually started getting nearsighted when they were young children, and their myopia progressed year after year.
+Adults with high myopia usually started getting shortsighted when they were young children, and their myopia progressed year after year.

 Myopia-related eye problems

-Significant eye problems that can be associated with nearsightedness include:
+Significant eye problems that can be associated with shortsightedness include:

 Cataracts.
 In a recent study of cataracts and cataract surgery outcomes among Koreans with high myopia, researchers found cataracts developed sooner in highly myopic eyes compared with normal eyes.
 Also, eyes with high myopia had a higher prevalence of coexisting disease and complications, such as retinal detachment.